Jiang Qing: Televised trial

 [A]bout that night Mao Zedong wrote the words, "With you in charge, I'm at ease" for Hua Guofeng. [...]
 That was not all Chairman Mao wrote to Hua.
 He wrote six more characters: "If you have questions, ask Jiang Qing."

 The court announced its verdict after six weeks of testimony and debate and four weeks of deliberations.
 In early 1981, she was convicted and sentenced to death with a two-year reprieve.
 She was assigned the highest level of criminal liability among the defendants as a "ringleader" of a counterrevolutionary group.
-Wu Xiuquan recounted in his memoir that the court room erupted into applause as the verdict was read and Jiang Qing was dragged out of the court room by two female guards while shouting revolutionary slogans.
+Wu Xiuquan recounted in his memoir that the court room erupted into applause as the verdict was read and Jiang was dragged out of the court room by two female guards while shouting revolutionary slogans.